gloriabenoit/DNAnexus-GWAS/docs/regenie.md

 ### Step 1: Estimate SNPs contribution

 The first step of a regenie GWAS is the estimation of how background SNPs contribute to the phenotype.
-During this step, a subset of genetic markers are used to fit a whole genome regression model that captures a good fraction of the phenotype variance attributable to genetic effects ([regenie official documentation](https://rgcgithub.github.io/regenie/overview/)).
+During this step, a subset of genetic markers are used to fit a whole genome regression model that captures a good fraction of the phenotype variance attributable to genetic effects.
+For more information, check the [official documentation](https://rgcgithub.github.io/regenie/overview/).

+> To not require too much space, we gzip the results using the `--gz` option.

 ```bash
 pheno="BMI"